michellelam/michellelam.github.io/_pages/about.md

 About
 ======

 I am an Economics PhD candidate at the University of Michigan, Ann Arbor.
-My interests are in International Trade, Urban Economics, and Labor.
+My interests are in International Trade, Labor, and Urban Economics.